tweag/jupyenv/README.md

 This can take a while, especially when it is run for the first time because all dependencies of JupyterLab have to be downloaded, built and installed.
-Subsequent runs are instant for the same environment, or much faster even when some packages or kernels are changed, since a lot will be cached.
+Subsequent runs are instantaneous for the same environment, or much faster even when some packages or kernels are changed, since a lot will already be cached.

-### Using jupyterlab extensions
+### Using JupyterLab extensions

 Lab extensions can be added by generating a JupyterLab frontend directory.
 This can be done by running `nix-shell` from the folder with the `shell.nix`